Senior or Principal Mechanical Engineer

 • Consultancy experience.

-How to Apply
+How To Apply

-To apply simply complete a CV profile and submit your application, or for further information please contact .
-If shortlisted, a member of our recruitment team will contact you to arrange an introductory call (about 30 minutes) to discuss the role and your experience in more detail.
-Successful candidates will be invited to attend a panel interview, either via Microsoft Teams or in person at one of our offices.
+If shortlisted, one of our recruitment team will be in touch to arrange an introductory call (about 30 minutes) to discuss the role and your experience in more detail.
+From there, successful candidates will be invited to attend a panel interview, either via Microsoft Teams or in person at one of our offices.

-Adjustments and Accommodations
+Adjustments and accommodations

 If there are adjustments or accommodations that we can put in place to help you participate and give your best at any stage of the recruitment process (whether relating to disability, neurodivergence or anything else) please let us know.